Chishetsky/programming-portfolio/C#/Readme.md

 This folder contains projects developed in C# language.
+Detailed descriptions can be found in the README file of each project.